openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   * `{{pull_request_number}}`: The pull or merge request number, only defined when we are in a `pull_request` event type.
   * `{{git_auth_secret}}`: The secret name auto generated with provider token to check out private repos.

-* For Pipelines as Code to process your `PipelineRun`, you must have either an embedded `PipelineSpec` or a separate `Pipeline` object that references a YAML file in the `.tekton` directory.
+* For Pipelines-as-Code to process your `PipelineRun`, you must have either an embedded `PipelineSpec` or a separate `Pipeline` object that references a YAML file in the `.tekton` directory.
 The Pipeline object can include `TaskSpecs`, which may be defined separately as Tasks in another YAML file in the same